ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 you should note is that execution permission is coupled with resource, so to grant execute permission, you should manage it in [resource menu](resource_mgmt/#permissions-for-resources).

-* Full Read Access - Allows to view the notebook and comment and react on it.
+* Full Read Access - Allows users to view the notebook, comment and react on it.
-* Full Collaborate Access - Grant permissions that is considered to be essential for collaboration such as modify, schedule, version notebook, plus Full Read Access
+* Full Collaborate Access - Full Read Access plus ability to edit, schedule, version, and run notebook.
-* Full Manage Access - Allows to manage the notebook like publish, share, remove notebook, plus Full Collaborate Access
+* Full Manage Access - Full Collaborate Access plus ability to manage the notebook like publish, share, remove notebook
 * Custom Access - Have granular control over notebook

 **Version**(Notebook Share Only)

-ZEPL can leverage the version control system as in Apache Zeppelin, You can share specific revisions of your notebook with others.
+You can share specific revisions of your notebook with others.

 **Format**(Notebook Share Only)

-Similar to Apache Zeppelin’s Look&Feel, ZEPL supports several different visual styles:
+ZEPL supports several different visual styles:

 * Default: Grey background notebook theme
 * Simple: White background notebook theme with smaller paragraph padding